-This page includes a list of terms and definitions.
-Definitions herein are in the context of law and are not meant to be exhaustive.
+This page includes a list of legal terms and definitions.
+These definitions are not meant to be exhaustive.
 SmartLaw strongly suggests further research into the meaning of these terms within various contexts and law related issues.
 These definitions are not to be relied on as legal advice or as a replacement for advice from a lawyer.
 For legal advice, contact SmartLaw to be referred to a qualified lawyer.

 Summary of what a court or government agency does, has done, or orders.